 Australia’s icebreaker RSV Nuyina has risen to the challenges of its first Antarctic voyage, notching up an impressive list of firsts.

-During the 39 day voyage over 13,000 kilometres to Davis and Casey research stations, Australian Antarctic Division (AAD) personnel conducted a range of tests on many of the ship’s scientific systems, in a commissioning process with the ship’s operator Serco Australia to set up the vessel for the next 30 years of operation.
+During the 39 day voyage in the 2021/2022 season over 13,000 kilometres to Davis and Casey research stations, Australian Antarctic Division (AAD) personnel conducted a range of tests on many of the ship’s scientific systems, in a commissioning process with the ship’s operator Serco Australia to set up the vessel for the next 30 years of operation.

 The ship also tested its ability to meet Antarctic and resupply challenges, meeting the first of many icebergs, breaking its first fast ice, visiting its first glacier, refueling its first station and supporting its first helicopter operations.